Towing chains and straps

 When you’re looking for a tow chain you can secure to a winch, there are four essential chain designs that might meet your needs: v-chains, j-chain assemblies, v-strap assemblies, and auto-hauling chains.

 V-chains have a single anchor, a ring called an o-link or pear-link, which is the point where you’ll attach the chain to the cable.
-Then, v-chains have two chain “legs” stemming from the anchor point.
+Then, v-chains have two chains “legs” stemming from the anchor point.
 Each leg has a frame hook at the end.

 Having two frame hooks lets you adjust the position of the hooks on the frame of the vehicle you want to load.
 It also allows you to spread the tension across the frame rather than limiting it to a single, tense point.